koda86/floa/README.md

 - ROISLIEN : Pointwise Limits of Agreement by Røislien et al. (2012)
 - BOOT : Bootstrapped functional prediction bands (Lenhoff et al., 1999; Olshen, Biden, Wyatt, & Sutherland, 1989; Sutherland et al., 1988)

-The corresponding code can be found in the folder floa/R.
+The corresponding code to reproduce the results of the paper or calculate and visualize prediction bands with any of the three methods can be found in the folder floa/R.

 For a detailled description of the script please see the documentation (floa_doc.md) in /floa/man.